 A summer of service to cities

-Sixteen Harvard students embedded themselves for 10 weeks this summer in mayors’ offices around the country, targeting persistent local problems.
+Sixteen Harvard students embedded themselves for 10 weeks last summer in mayors’ offices around the country, targeting persistent local problems.
 These efforts ranged from understanding poverty in Laredo, Texas, to confronting an affordable housing shortage in Charleston, S.C., to improving Kindergarten readiness among low-income children in Baton Rouge, La.